DR MARK CHOPIN - RETIRING

 These appointments are pre-bookable through your own surgery for Horsham patients between 4.00 pm - 8.00 pm and are held within Hosting Hubs at Courtyard, Park and Village (Southwater) surgeries.
 Weekend appointments to see a GP will be available within surgeries held at Crawley Urgent Treatment Centre (UTC).
 You will be seen by various Locum GPs and must be willing to consent to the sharing of your medical records within the HUBs.

-We are pleased to welcome Dr Alice Tyler (ST3) and Dr Alexis Molho (ST1), to the practice.
-Dr Tyler will be here for 8 months as she completes her GP training and will work under the supervision of Dr Brydie.
-Dr Molho joins the practice for 4 as part of his GP training, working under the supervision of Dr Greenwood.
+We are pleased to welcome Dr Alice Tyler (ST3) and Dr Jenny Almeida(ST2), to the practice.
+Dr Tyler will be here for 8 months until August 2019 as she completes her GP training and will work under the supervision of Dr Brydie.
+Dr Almeida joins the practice for 4 months from April 2019 as part of her GP training, working under the supervision of Dr Greenwood.
 Both will have the support of the full clinical and administrative team whilst at the surgery.
-Welcome Alice and Alexis!